 Steve McQueen, born in London, came into spotlight after his début film ‘Hunger’ made a splash across film festivals.
-Steve McQueen has only made 2 other features since then namely ‘Shame’ and ’12 Years A Slave’.
-Although ‘Shame’ remains his best film, McQueen really was elevated into top ranks after ’12 Years A Slave’ won Best Picture at the Oscars.
+McQueen has only made 2 other features since then, namely ‘Shame’ and ’12 Years A Slave’.
+Although ‘Shame’ remains his best film, he really was elevated into top ranks after ’12 Years A Slave’ won Best Picture at the Oscars.
 McQueen’s directional styles include long shots with minimal camera movements, slow pacing for more powerful experiences and unique narratives.

 2. 12 Years A Slave

-In a career spanning just three films, Chazelle has shown what a sparkling talent he is.
-Soon to become the youngest ever to win an Academy Award Best Director, Chazelle has not only announced himself on the biggest stage but also ensured that he will remain one of the most sought out directors in Hollywood for next few years at least.
-After all, it is not easy to give two back-to-back outrightly brilliant films.
+In a career spanning just three films, Damien Chazelle has shown what a sparkling talent he is.
+As the youngest ever filmmaker to win an Academy Award for Best Director, Chazelle has not only announced himself on the biggest stage but also ensured that he will remain one of the most sought out directors in Hollywood for the next few years at least.
+After all, it is not easy to give two back-to-back brilliant films.